Parallel Model Predictive Control for Deterministic Systems: Introduction

 where $x_k$ and $u_k$ are state and control at stage $k$ belonging to state and control spaces $X$ and $U$, respectively, and $f$ maps $X\times U$ to $X$.
 The control $u_k$ must be chosen from a nonempty constraint set $U(x_k)\subset U$ that may depend on $x_k$.
 The cost of applying $u_k$ at state $x_k$ is denoted by $g(x_k,u_k)$, and is assumed to be nonnegative:

 By allowing an infinite value of $g(x,u)$ we can implicitly introduce state and control constraints: a pair $(x,u)$ is infeasible if $g(x,u)=\infty$.
-We consider \emph{stationary} feedback policies $\mu$, which are functions mapping $X$ to $U$ and satisfying $\mu(x)\in U(x)$ for all $x$.
+We consider \emph{stationary} feedback policies $\mu$, which are functions mapping $X$ to $U$ that satisfy $\mu(x)\in U(x)$ for all $x$.

-The \emph{cost function} of a policy $\mu$, denoted by $J_\mu$, maps $X$ to $[0,\infty]$, and is defined at any initial state $x_0 \in X$, as
+The \emph{cost function} of a policy $\mu$, denoted by $J_\mu$, maps $X$ to $[0,\infty]$, and is defined at any initial state $x_0 \in X$ as

 where $x_{k+1}=f(x_k,\mu(x_k))$, $k=0,\,1,\,\dots$.
 The optimal cost function $J^*$ is defined pointwise as

 A stationary policy $\mu^*$ is called optimal if

 Optimal policies satisfy